The senior-studio alternative to Toptal

 Choose Toptal when

-You already run an engineering team with a strong PM or CTO, and you simply need to plug a vetted senior contractor into a defined seat for a known stretch of work.
+You already run an engineering team with a strong PM or CTO, and you need to plug a vetted senior contractor into a defined seat for a known stretch of work.

 Choose a studio like Codivox when

-The hidden costs of the marketplace model
+The hidden costs of the talent network model

 The hourly rate is only the visible part of the bill.
 For anything bigger than a small task, these are the costs that quietly make "cheap" expensive - and the reasons teams move to a managed studio.